 Using all 4 layers, designers can construct graphic representations of how the core metric (typically the "actual" value) is performing in contrast to the other figures.
 Importantly, each metric in the framework (including the bands) can be structured independently, with its own logic, inputs and even parameters.
 This goes a long way to resolving the problem of building KPIs, which typically need different data selections from a data model to operate efficiently.
 The use of these elements drive the visualization and are in effect advanced settings for conditional formatting.

-To launch the custom KPI designer, open the Formulate module and select the KPI component:
+To launch the formal KPI designer, open the Formulate module and select the KPI component: